An optimised deep spiking neural network architecture without gradients: Results

 The first task with Morse code was to classify four different names: "ANDRE", "GREG", "SAEED", "YESH", and "YING" in Morse code.
 Each letter in each word was converted into a spike stream using the dots and dash encoding of Morse Code.
 For example, letter 'Y' is encoded as "\textbf{- . - -}" in Morse code and a spike is generated from the respective input channel for each dash '\textbf{-}' or dot '\textbf{.}'.
 A time gap was inserted between each letter to distinguish it from the next letter.
 At the last spike of the last letter of each word, a corresponding output class spike is generated in the output spike train.
 The task is to predict the output spike train for the sequence of input spikes that conveys the different names in the training set.
 We used a two-layered \acrshort{odesa} network, one layer to learn spatio-temporal features at the timescale of the letters, and the second layer to learn features at the timescale of words, which is then fed into the output layer to learn the representations of the exact words in the dataset.

 The second task we tested \acrshort{odesa} on was the previously mentioned sequence of "0,0,1,0,0" and "0,0,0,1,0".
 Though the supervisory signal is only provided at the end of the last "0" in each sequence, the model would have to learn some intermediate representation of "1" to be able to solve the task.
 Along with learning the representation of the symbol "1", the network also has to learn the position of the same symbol in the sequence.
 We used a two-layered \acrshort{odesa} network, one layer to learn the symbols (0 and 1), and the second layer, which is the output layer, to learn the sequence of the symbols.
 The output layer has two neurons for the two classes.
-The \acrshort{odesa} network can learn an intermediate representation of the symbol "1" without relying on an explicit supervisory signal for symbol "1" due to the local supervision provided by the next layer.
+The \acrshort{odesa} network can learn an intermediate representation of the symbol "1" without relying on an explicit supervisory signal for symbol "1" due to the local supervision provided by the next layer. \cref{fig:MorseDetectionTrained} shows the network activity at each layer after training on both the digit sequence and name detection tasks.